 Our teeth are under constant attack from acid and bacteria in the food and drink we consume.
 Brushing twice a day and flossing daily is usually enough to keep teeth healthy.

 However, braces create more surfaces for bacteria to cling to and more holes for food to get stuck in.
-They also make your normal teeth-cleaning routine more time-consuming.
-If you don't make the extra effort to maintain good oral hygiene, you're at risk of getting:
+They also make your normal teeth-cleaning routine more tricky and time-consuming, but if you don't make the extra effort to maintain good oral hygiene, you're at risk of getting:

 Once your teeth are properly aligned you should find it easier to keep your teeth clean.
 But while you're fixing the issue of your crooked teeth, make sure you're not creating even more problems for yourself.

-How do you floss with braces?
+How should you floss with braces?

-The thing that prevents you from flossing the traditional way is the archwire – the wire that runs through each brace bracket to connect them all together.
-Dental floss gets stuck half way down, so you need to thread the floss through each gap below the wire, too.
+The thing that prevents you from flossing the traditional way is the arch wire – the wire that runs through each brace bracket to connect them all together.
+Dental floss gets stuck halfway down, so you need to thread the floss through each gap below the wire, too.

 Dental floss is available waxed or unwaxed and as single strand (monofilament) or multi strand (multifilament).
 You'll find that waxed monofilament floss glides more easily around your braces and is less likely to snag or get stuck.

-You can buy dental floss for braces which is designed especially for use with orthodontic appliances.
-Oral B’s Superfloss, for example, has the following features:
+If a floss threader isn't for you, you can buy dental floss for braces which is designed especially for use with orthodontic appliances, bridges, etc.

 - Pre-cut strands